 Neuroscience and most notably the psychology aspect of my career has been invaluable in building products people love to use.
 I’ve shared much of what I learned in a book, Psychology for Designers, which despite the title, is a great primer for product managers too.
 MTP Engage readers are welcome to download a free copy here!

 You regularly lead workshops – why is this work important to you?

 You never truly understand a subject well until you have to teach it to others.
 Breaking it down into easy to understand, simple concepts and then taking the learners on a journey to build that up into something they can use to be better at their job.
 It’s really rewarding.

 I run workshops with many of the teams I coach, helping to make better decisions with regard to the product, the user and the wider organisation.
 A shared vision, understanding and steps towards a goal are the signs of a successful product team.
 I help facilitate that.

 What do you get out of being a speaker at conferences like MTP Engage?

-The attendees have got so much practical experience that they are happy to share, often over a very well made coffee.
+Attendees have got so much practical experience that they are always happy to share, often over a very well made coffee.
 There’s always good coffee at MTP Engage!

-As an attendee how can people make the most of their experience (at the conference and while watching your talk)?
+As an attendee how can people make the most of their experience at a Mind the Product conference?

 My advice is to chat to as many people as you can.
 Attendees are always open and always willing to share.
 Also, include as many people in the conversation as possible and listen to what others have to say.